 Current research is examining the potential therapeutic benefits of CBD, and a few published studies have focused specifically on the areas of pediatric epilepsy, irritable bowel disorders and pain relief.
 There is still much research that needs to be done, and consumers should be aware that there is a lot of misinformation and anecdotal claims of reported benefits online, so finding reputable sources for information is important.
 The FDA has approved one cannabis-derived medication, Epidiolex, as treatment for two forms of epilepsy, as well as three cannabis-related drug products for the treatment of anorexia associated with weight loss in people with AIDS.
 Other CBD products that are not one of the FDA-approved medications cannot make claims about curing or treating disease.

-4. There is not a direct link to improved diabetes management and the use of CBD
+4. Is there a direct link between improved diabetes management and the use of CBD?

 Currently, there is not much evidence-based research to suggest a benefit of CBD oil for diabetes management.
 There have been a few diabetes-related studies, but most have been done in rodents and have not been replicated with human studies.
 One human study on individuals with type 2 diabetes was published in 2016 in the journal Diabetes Care.
 The study examined the potential impact of CBD as well as another cannabis compound, THCV, on HDL (“good”) cholesterol, glycemic control, and insulin sensitivity, as well as other markers.
 Results showed that while CBD did improve levels of resistin, which is associated with insulin resistance, and increase levels of one of the incretin hormones, it was not found to improve glycemic control or have any metabolic effects.
 However, the other compound examined, THCV, was found to reduce fasting plasma glucose levels, and the study authors suggested this might warrant further research.
 It is clear that more research is needed to examine if there might be any benefit for diabetes self-management.